 Section 4.
 The Right to Accept or Reject Application for Membership.
 The Executive Council shall have the right to accept or reject any application for membership in the Association.
 If approved by the Executive Council, each application shall be signed by the Secretary of the Association.

-Applicants for active membership in The Southern Association for Vascular Surgery must be certified by the American Board of Surgery and/or the Board of Thoracic Surgery.
-Fellowship in the American College of Surgeons is required.
-With rare exception, applicants must be graduated from approved vascular training programs and hold a primary certificate in Vascular Surgery from the American Board of Surgery.
-Individuals with such certification shall not be required to document the aforementioned 50 major peripheral vascular reconstructive procedures for each of the 3 years preceding application.
+- Active Members.
+Active membership shall be conferred upon physicians who have a major interest and an active practice in vascular surgery.
+Applicants for active membership in The Southern Association for Vascular Surgery must be certified by the Vascular Surgery Board of the American Board of Surgery and/or the Board of Thoracic Surgery.
+With rare exception, applicants should be graduated from approved vascular training programs and hold a primary certificate in vascular surgery from the American Board of Surgery.
+Individuals without primary certification in vascular surgery shall be required to document performance of 50 major peripheral vascular reconstructive procedures for the year preceding application.

-Active members who have paid their dues and now practice in states or countries outside the area comprising the Association membership, and honorary members as tendered by the Association will be regarded as members with all the duties and privileges thereto pertaining, except as herein otherwise provided.
+Active members who have paid their dues but practice in states or countries outside the area comprising the Association membership, will be regarded as outside the region and maintain all the duties and privileges thereto pertaining, except as herein otherwise provided.

-(d) Candidate Members.
+- Candidate Members.
 Candidate membership shall be conferred upon general surgery residents accepted into accredited vascular surgery training programs, vascular surgery residents in accredited vascular surgery training programs and vascular surgery physicians graduated from accredited vascular surgery training programs who do not yet meet qualifications for active membership.
-The candidate members shall not be eligible for nomination for election as officers or directors.
-The candidate members shall not be bound by the requirements for payment of dues and attendance at meetings.
+Candidate members shall not be eligible for nomination for election as officers or directors.
+Candidate members shall not be bound by the requirements for payment of dues and attendance at meetings.
 Candidate members who move out of the region of the Southern Association for Vascular Surgery shall cease to be candidate members.
-Candidate membership shall have a maximum term of 5 consecutive years following completion of training.
+Candidate membership shall have a maximum term of 3 consecutive years following completion of training.

-(e) Corresponding Members.
-Corresponding membership shall be conferred upon physicians residing outside the United States of America who meet the requirements for active membership as described in Article I, Section 5.a, Paragraph 1.
+- Corresponding Members.
+Corresponding membership shall be conferred upon physicians residing outside the United States of America who meet the requirements for active membership as described in Article I, Section 5(a), Paragraph 1.
 Applicants for corresponding membership in The Southern Association for Vascular Surgery must have had specific training in vascular surgery.
 Certification in Vascular Surgery from the American Board of Surgery or its equivalent is highly desirable.
-Fellowship in the American College of Surgeons is not required.
 Corresponding members shall be bound by the same annual dues and annual meeting requirements as active members.

 Section 6.
 Membership Certification.
 Members shall be certified by the Association and their certificates signed by the President and Secretary.
 Those certificates shall designate active, honorary or corresponding membership.
 Membership in the Association is activated by attendance at the first Annual Meeting following election.
 Individuals elected to membership who fail to attend one of the three Annual Meetings following election shall forfeit their membership.
 Certificates will not be issued until membership is activated.
 Candidate members shall be issued certificates when/if they become active members.
 Honorary members shall be issued certificates when approved as honorary members.